beratbarancevik/submanager-ios/README.md

 # submanager

 Subscription manager app for iOS

+Currently converting rewriting app using Clean Swift (VIP), it was originally written in MVVM.